adventuregamestudio/ags/OPTIONS.md

 * --fullscreen - run in fullscreen mode.
 * --gfxdriver \<name\> - use specified graphics driver (see list above).
 * --gfxfilter \<name\> [ \<game_scaling\> ] - use specified graphics filter and scaling factor (see explanation above).
-* --hicolor - force hicolor (16-bit) mode when running 32-bit games.
-This option may only be useful on old low-end machines.
 * --log - write debug messages to log file.
 * --no-log - prevent from writing to log file.
-* --setup - run setup dialog.
+* --setup - run integrated setup dialog.
 Currently only supported by Windows version.
+* --tell - print various information concerning engine and the game, and quits.
+Output is done in JSON format.
+  * --tell-config - print contents of merged game config.
+  * --tell-configpath - print paths to available config files.
+  * --tell-data - print information on game data and its location.
+  * --tell-engine - print engine name and version.
+  * --tell-graphicdriver - print list of supported graphic drivers.
 * --windowed - run in windowed mode.